2019 Masters Odds Tracker

 Each graph has been generated by averaging the odds from multiple online sportsbooks to give you a better sense of each golfer’s true chance of winning a green jacket.
 Bookmark this page and come back often to see how the odds for your favorite golfers ebb and flow.

-No golfer has experienced more movement than Tigers Woods, whose odds were as long as +2000 in late July before a pair of strong performances at the 2018 Open Championship and the 2018 PGA Championship, where he finished second.
+- [12/13/18] Tigers Woods has experienced a ton of movement, seeing average odds as long as +2000 in late July before a pair of strong performances at the 2018 Open Championship and the 2018 PGA Championship, where he finished second.

 Odds for Past Masters Champions

 Don’t overlook Bubba Watson.
 The Florida native won the Masters in 2012 and 2014 and picked up three first-place finishes in 2018.

 |2015||Jordan Spieth||United States|

 |2014||Bubba Watson||United States|